 Children who are deaf or hard of hearing benefit from an understanding that they are part of a larger community who share similarities in ways they acquire information, communicate, and socialize with others.
-Professionals recognize Hearing families indicate that meaningful interactions with adults who are deaf or hard of hearing are powerful influences in understanding the realities and possibilities for their child that opportunities for families and their children to interact with adult role models and other children who are also deaf or hard of hearing is an essential part of enhancing the child's self-awareness and self-esteem (Leigh, 2009).
+Professionals recognize eBook Chapter 17 • Early Intervention for Children Birth to 3 . . . • 17-4 that opportunities for families and their children to interact with adult role models and other children who are also deaf or hard of hearing is an essential part of enhancing the child's self-awareness and self-esteem (Leigh, 2009).
 Deaf and hardof-hearing adults provide an important source of support that can strengthen the family's sense of well-being and the child's social-emotional development (Hintermair, 2000, 2006; Meadow-Orlans et al., 2003; Meadow-Orlans, Smith-Gray, & Dyssegaard, 1995).
 Families whose infants are identified early and receive early support may experience less stress than those families whose infants are identified later (Pipp-Siegel, Sedey, & Yoshinago-Itano, 2002).
 Reduced stress may result in increased sensitivity and emotional availability to their children (Lederberg & Goldbach, 2002) and gains in child language development (Pressman, Pipp-Siegel, Yoshinaga-Itano, Kubicek, & Emde, 2000).